-Ritual:-Members duly elected to membership may be obligated at some suitable place, outside of the Camp room, or the Commander, by some brother duly authorized to give said obligation.
+Ritual:-Members duly elected to membership may be obli at at some suitable place, outside of the Camp room, or th Commander, by some brother duly authorized to give said obligation the issue of the shall be an annual inspection of the Camps of the toon, the Division Commander having the power to appoint the issue of the shall be furnished with blanks prepared by the mmander-in-Chief, and shall include the giving of ratings. as follows 1.
+Proper rendition of the Ritualistic work.